-Artistic Achievement Award applications for the 2022-23 academic year will open October 1, 2021.
-Applicants will submit their materials via the third-party website Acceptd.
-Auditions and interviews will be on campus unless the student is unable to travel, in which case they can upload their materials into an online portal.
+Artistic Achievement Award applications open in mid-October for the following academic year.
+Auditions and interviews will be on campus unless the student is unable to travel, in which case links to materials can be uploaded into the online application.

-- Monday, February 21, 2022: (Extended) Deadline for Music Audition applications (by 5pm Pacific time)
+- Thursday, February 15, 2024: Deadline for Artistic Achievement Award applications (by 5pm Pacific time)

-- Friday through Saturday, February 25-26, 2022: Music Auditions on campus.
+- Friday, Saturday, and Sunday, February 23-25, 2024: Auditions on campus.
 These coincide with Presidential Scholarship interviews.

 Prepare 5 minutes of music demonstrating both musicality and technique.
 We want to hear you at your best and most confident.
 Suggested pieces are found here: PLU Suggested Audition Repertoire